Wildfires and Indoor Air Quality (IAQ)

-- If you have a portable air conditioner with a single hose, typically vented out of a window, do not use it in smoky conditions.
+- If you have a portable air conditioner with a single hose, typically vented out of a window, do not use it in smoky conditions because it can result in more smoke being brought inside.
 If you have a portable air conditioner with two hoses, make sure that the seal between the window vent kit and the window is as tight as possible.

 - Use a portable air cleaner or high-efficiency filter to remove fine particles from the air.

 - If you use a portable air cleaner, run it as often as possible on the highest fan speed.

 - If you have an HVAC system with a high-efficiency filter installed, run the system’s fan as often as possible to remove particles while the air quality is poor.

 - Avoid activities that create more fine particles indoors, including:

 - Using gas, propane or wood-burning stoves and furnaces.